What Types of Materials Can Be Hot Foil Stamped?

 I’ve also tested hot foiling on a marble coaster, and the foil didn’t stick properly.

-• Heat-sensitive
+• Heat-sensitive or require higher heat

 • Prone to burning